Waded Cruzado: Education

 When she was 10 years old, Cruzado's parents enrolled her in an all-girl parochial school in Mayaguez.
-After school, she returned home in her school uniform and played in the coffee mill (her clothes still smelling of fresh coffee at school the next day).
-She found school boring compared to her grandmother's lessons, and frequently got into trouble.
-As punishment, she was forced to read novels aloud to a blind nun.
-The experience taught her a love of literature which influenced her choice of major in college.
-Her parents wanted her to go to college, and her teachers expected everyone in the school to attend a university.

-Cruzado was the first person in her family to attend college.
-She enrolled at the University of Puerto Rico at Mayagüez, the only land-grant university in Puerto Rico.
-Studying there had long been her dream.
+Cruzado was the first person in her family to attend college, as she would later go on to enrolled at the University of Puerto Rico at Mayagüez.
 She graduated in 1982 magna cum laude with a bachelor's degree in comparative literature.

 She immediately enrolled at the University of Texas at Arlington.
 She was the first person in her family to leave Puerto Rico and move to the mainland United States.
 She earned her master's degree in Spanish language and literature in 1984.
-She worked as a graduate teaching assistant in the school's Department of Foreign Languages and Linguistics from 1983 to 1986, and was appointed an Instructor there (working during the fall semester of 1986).
+She worked as a graduate teaching assistant in the school's Department of Foreign Languages and Linguistics from 1983 to 1986, and was appointed an Instructor there.

 Cruzado next entered the doctoral program in the humanities from the University of Texas at Arlington.
 She received her Ph.D. in the humanities in 1990.
 While earning her doctorate, Cruzado was appointed an instructor in Spanish language at the Pontifical Catholic University of Puerto Rico in 1989.
-She left the Pontifical University in 1990.